marcossnikel/users_raw_API/README.md

 - **_Delete an user based on his id_**
 - **_Get a listage of users_**

-Everything was made using fs from node to create an fake database, where the date is persisted.
+**I Created an 'fake database' using fs from node to persist the data**

 ### How to capture query parameters